Baylor University Baylor University News

 "What we saw is brain and liver changes over a long period of time," Matthews said.
 "We don't know if it is totally permanent, but we do know tolerance, in general, is not a good thing."

-For more information, contact Matt Pene, science writer and assistant director of media communications, at (254) 710-4656.
+For more information, contact Frank Raczkiewicz, science writer and Assistant Vice President of Media Communications, at (254) 710-1964.